pippinbarr/cart253/topics/software/github-repository.md

 We use a tool called __GitHub Pages__ on GitHub to be able to host our coursework on their servers, making it visible to anyone on the web if we wish.
 It's an amazing cheap web hosting option!

-1. Go to https://www.github.com/yourgithubusername/cc1 (the homepage of your new course repository, substitute your GitHub username for `yourgithubusername` and if you called the repository something other than `cc1` use that instead)
+1. Go to <https://www.github.com/yourgithubusername/cart253-2023> (the homepage of your new course repository, substitute your GitHub username for `yourgithubusername` and if you called the repository something other than `cart253-2023` use that instead)
 1. Click on "Settings" (the right-most option in the repository's menu)
-1. Scroll down the page to the section labelled __GitHub Pages__
+1. Go to the menu item "Pages" in the left-hand menu bar
-1. Under __Source__ use the drop-down menu to select `master`
+1. Under __Source__ use the drop-down menu to select "Deploy from a branch"
+1. Under __Branch__ use the drop-down menu to select "main"
 1. Click "Save"

 ## Clone (download) your repository